orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Small ring outline in continuation + vertex?
 - Intersection on screen been non-intersection in the structure, way of rendering it.
 (Overlapped on the screen vs overlapped in the representation)

-Intro
-- Ring in the middle rotsting, then expand, transparent background. grow into orbitmines logo then blank sheet, waiting for use
-	- grow from there structure onto the screen, superopositions, grow, collapse, grow..., nice animation for startup.
-- ring expanding then collapsing to a point.
-OM logo in the middle? ; small key to explode to outside

 ### Initial interface setup
 [[Project - Research towards Designs (2024)]]